m7mdGhabboun/Portfolio-Projects/Covid SQL Queries - Data Exploration/README.md

 * Insight extraction to answer key questions such as:

-1. COVID-19 death percentages per country
+  1.COVID-19 death percentages per country

-  2. Countries and continents with the highest infection and death rates
+  2.Countries and continents with the highest infection and death rates

-  3. Total global cases and total global deaths
+  3.Total global cases and total global deaths

-  4. Vaccination rates per country
+  4.Vaccination rates per country

 # Dataset